dta7050/snakeDeepQ/README.md

 or a random action is taken.
 Nevertheless, for whichever action ends up being taken, the expected Q value is calculated and compared to the calculated "best Q".
 That best Q value is then used to train the network.
+Additionally, each timestep, the pre-state, action taken, reward received, and the post-state are stored in a memory list.
+At the end of each episode, the agent is trained on a portion of this list.
 - test_network.py
 File to test the deepq.py file.
 ## References
 - https://github.com/korolvs/snake_nn
-the Github repository containing the snake game used
+the Github repository containing the snake game used.
 - https://towardsdatascience.com/how-to-teach-an-ai-to-play-games-deep-reinforcement-learning-28f9b920440a
-Website that helped us learn how to implement the Q-learning algorithm
+Website that helped us learn how to implement the Q-learning algorithm.